 Skin Prick Test

 This is the most common.
 A small amount of the allergen is placed on the skin, and a then a small scratch made in the skin.
 An allergic reaction will appear within 20 minutes (or in our case, pretty much immediately with environmental allergies).
-Multiple allergies can be tested at once, both food and environment.
-Delayed allergic reactions can’t be tested this way.
+The SPT test method means that multiple allergies can be tested at once, both food and environment.
+Sadly delayed allergic reactions can’t be tested in this way.

 These tests test for contact dermatitis.
 The allergist places a small amount of allergen on the back and arms with a disc and bandage covering the patch.
-These are left in place for 48-72 hours to give time for a reaction to take place.
-Take my word for it – it can get pretty uncomfortable as the rash or blisters develop.
+The patches are left in place for 48-72 hours to give time for a reaction to take place.
+Take my word for it – it can get pretty uncomfortable as they start to react!

 Blood Test – RAST

-These are blood tests that can be used to assess presence of IgE antibodies of specific foods in the blood.
-These are less common than skin tests.
-Blood tests will also be used to check for Celiac disease if gluten seems to be an issue.
+These are blood tests that assess the presence of IgE antibodies of specific foods in the blood.
+Blood tests will also check for Celiac disease if gluten seems to be an issue.

 Spirometry (Lung Function Tests)

 This is a test that checks lung function for those with, or suspected of having, asthma.
-Its fairly straightforward, the patient inhales deeply and blows out as fast as they can into a tube that measures lung capacity.
-You’ll be given a number for your lung function and told it its within the normal range, or if not, then how restricted it is.
-If the lung function is lower than it should be ‘puffers’ which are steroids will be discussed.
+It’s fairly straightforward, the patient inhales deeply and blows out as fast as they can into a tube that measures lung capacity.
+You’ll be told if your lung function is within the normal range for your age and height, if the lung function is lower than it should be treatment will be discussed.